Trivadis/plsql-formatter-settings/standalone/README.md

 1. [Download](https://www.oracle.com/tools/downloads/sqlcl-downloads.html) and install SQLcl 22.2.1
 2. [Download](https://github.com/graalvm/graalvm-ce-builds/releases) and install the GraalVM JDK 17 22.2.0
 3. Go to the `bin` directory of the GraalVM JDK and run `./gu install js native-image`, if you want to produce a native image.
-For native image on Windows you need als to [download](https://visualstudio.microsoft.com/downloads/) Visual Studio Community 2022 and install the C++ compiler.
-Use the `x64 Native Tools Command Prompt for VS 2022` to get a terminal window with the correct environment.
+For native image on Windows you need to [download](https://visualstudio.microsoft.com/downloads/) Visual Studio Community 2022 and install the C++ compiler.
+Use `x64 Native Tools Command Prompt for VS 2022` to get a terminal window with the correct environment.
 4. [Download](https://maven.apache.org/download.cgi) and install Apache Maven 3.8.6
 5. [Download](https://git-scm.com/downloads) and install a git command line client
 6. Clone the plsql-formatter-settings repository.
 The repository uses symbolic links.
 On Windows you have to use `git clone -c core.symlinks=true https://github.com/Trivadis/plsql-formatter-settings.git` as Administrator to make it work.
 See also [Symbolic Links in Windows](https://github.com/git-for-windows/git/wiki/Symbolic-Links) for more information.